dr-rosen-rosen/portfolio_website/content/portfolio/icu_rn_sensor.md

 2. Using sociometric badges from Humanyze (né Sociometric Solutions), we collected movement and communication data over 60 clinical shifts.

 #### What we found
-> Sensor-based measures, which captured actual work processes, were a much better indicat of how mentally and physically taxing a shift was for nurses than the types of measures typpically used.
+> Sensor-based measures, which captured actual work processes, were a much better indicator of how mentally and physically taxing a shift was for nurses than the types of measures typpically used.

 #### Why this matters